nginxinc/nginx-azure-workshops/labs/lab11/readme.md

 ```
 ## Sample output ##
-Welcome to N4A Workshop, GeoIP tracked your IP:73.24.193.234 from
+Welcome to N4A Workshop, GeoIP tracked your IP: 73.24.193.234 from
 Continent: NA
 CountryISO: US
 City: Tucson